 Working effectively with people who are experiencing homelessness or who are at risk of homelessness requires specialized skills and knowledge.
-This self-paced online program is designed through engagement with local housing providers and peers in community and is aligned with sector and peer-identified needs.
+This program is designed through engagement with local housing providers and peers in community and is aligned with sector and peer-identified needs.
 It will provide accessible and flexible training to develop and enhance your knowledge, critical competencies and skills for paid or volunteer roles in the homelessness serving sector.
 The training resources and exercises will increase your confidence and the design allows you to move through the topics at your own pace and in the order that best suits your needs.

 This program supports the development of knowledge, skills and competencies necessary for work in the homelessness serving sector.
 On completion of the program, you will be able to: